jsantanders/jsantanders.github.io/src/pages/articles/battling-with-architecture-erosion-prevention/index.md

 date: '2021-01-02'
 spoiler: A brief conversation about the importance of software architecture in modern applications.
 layout: post
-draft: true
+draft: false
-category: "Sotware Architecture"
+category: "Software Sustainability"
 tags:
-  - "Development"
+  - "Software Architecture"
 description: "A brief conversation about the importance of software architecture in modern applications"
 ---